akshaya-ravikumar19/vectordb-search-engine/README.md

-# ESG Report Question-Answering using PDFs, FAISS & Transformers
+# Using FAISS as a Vector Database for Question Answering from PDFs

 This project enables **intelligent question-answering** on ESG (Environmental, Social, and Governance) or sustainability reports in **PDF format** using **semantic search** and **transformer-based NLP models**.